phanturne/rag-project/python_backend/experiment/parsed_data.md

 To summarize:

-Current OMSCS students who have been academically dismissed and/or who have taken pree or more consecutive semesters off must seek readmission.
+- Current OMSCS students who have been academically dismissed and/or who have taken three or more consecutive semesters off must seek readmission.
-Admitted students who have not yet matriculated into pe OMSCS program must reapply if pey are past pe one-year deferral time frame from peir original application term.
+- Admitted students who have not yet matriculated into the OMSCS program must reapply if they are past the one-year deferral time frame from their original application term.

 # 4. If I am readmitted, will my previously-earned credits still count?